athomasq/athomasq.github.io/categories/hikari/syndicates-for-investors.md

 ----

-## My Syndicate
+## B: My Syndicate

 <br/>

-**So, you lead a syndicate?**
+**6. So, you lead a syndicate?**

 Yes.
 I've been angel investing for many years, quite successfully.
 I was often asked whether there was any way for friends and associates to invest alongside me.
 So, in late 2023, I decided to launch my own syndicate.
 I've led 2 syndicate investments so far, and plan to do 4-6 a year for the next few years.

 <br/>

-**Can you tell me more about your angel investing?**
+**7. Can you tell me more about your angel investing?**

 I've been angel investing for over a decade, and have invested into over 35 companies.

 These days I spend 60-75% of my time solely on angel investing: cultivating dealflow and networks, meeting founders, evaluating new companies (I look at about 500 startups a year), making investments, and actively helping my existing portfolio companies (with advice, problem-solving, introductions, you name it).

 It's a lot of work, but very rewarding both intellectually and financially!

 <br/>

-**What's your track record as an angel?**
+**8. What's your track record as an angel?**

 Pretty good!
-Across all 35 companies, my portfolio has an IRR (rate of return) of 29% as of 30 June 2024.
+Across all 35 companies, my portfolio has an IRR (internal rate of return) of 29%, as of 30 June 2024.
 7 of the 35 are likely to be "big wins" (3 already realized), with a further 4-6 that I'm optimistic will join the club.
 12 of the 35 are likely to be zeroes.
-It's too early to tell for the rest.
+For the rest, it's too early to tell.

 The first cohort, companies invested in between 2014 and 2017, is at a 5x multiple, 4x cash return (ie not just paper markups), and 32% IRR.
 The second cohort, 2019 to 2021, is at 2x and 29%.
 The third cohort, 2022 to present, is at 1.2x and 15% (just getting started).